fractalwrench/portfolio/content/posts/json-2-kotlin.md

 #### JSON is simple, right?

 Of course, it's not always as easy as our example.
 JSON is [deceptively complex](https://tools.ietf.org/html/rfc8259), and there are a surprising number of scenarios which we'll need to address.
-For example:
+For example, here are just a few to think about:

-- What happens if a field is null or omitted?
+- What happens if a field is null or omitted from one of the objects?
 - How should JSON keys be converted into valid Kotlin identifiers?
-- What happens if objects have matching fields, which use different types?
+- What happens if two objects have matching fields, but use different types?
-- How should objects be grouped together, if they don't share 100% of the same keys?
+- How should objects be grouped, if they share around 50% of the same keys?

 Sounds hard!
 We'd better write some tests.

-## Parameterised Test Cases for Source Code generation
+## Parameterised Unit Tests for Source Code generation

-Generally speaking, we want to verify that given a JSON input, the correct Kotlin output is generated.
-As we're going to test many different JSON structures, we'll avoid duplicating code by writing [JUnit parameterised tests](https://github.com/junit-team/junit4/wiki/parameterized-tests).
+We want to verify that given a JSON input, the correct Kotlin output is generated.
+As we're going to check many different JSON structures, this is a prime candidate for a [JUnit parameterised test](https://github.com/junit-team/junit4/wiki/parameterized-tests).

 Here's a simplified version of our test, which parameterises two filenames: